 “I want to host a Thanksgiving this year,” I tell Peter.
 “Well, not a Thanksgiving really,” as if clarifying this for my Slovak husband will suddenly explain to him exactly what to imagine, “more like a ‘Friendsgiving’, you know!”
 He didn’t.

 “Hmmm,” he says hesitantly, “I’m not sure.
 No one will know what to do.
 We don’t understand Thanksgiving here, only from movies and TV.
 Our apartment is too small.
 And what about the food?
 Will people know how to eat it?
 I’m just not sure…” He trails off.
 I’m not deterred: “It’ll be fine.
 I know it.”

 This is the attitude I have forced myself to adopt over the last year.
-For months after last November my life felt upside down.
+For months after my first November here my life felt upside down.
 As they say, though, “time makes the heart grow fonder,” and in this case it was fondness for life in Bratislava that grew.
 With that, paradoxically, I developed a softened sentiment for my old home, too.
 America proved to be a place where positive change still can happen in total ugliness; I felt more at home in Slovakia day by day.
 Things were going to be fine.

 Now I simply needed to successfully achieve an American-style Thanksgiving feast for 12 people using Slovak ingredients, in a 20+ square meter living room, with three days to prepare, all under 100 euros.
 Things were going to be fine!

 The shop window at Farmy Lúčny Dvor where we sourced our giant whole turkey.